Lorem Ipsum

 DEMO-4 MIRA

 MIRA is a dedicated validation vehicle for in flight-demonstration and testing of linear aerospike rocket engines.
-Linear aerospikes form a novel class or rocket engines that offer large performance increases compared to conventional rocket engines.
+Linear aerospikes form a novel class of rocket engines that offer large performance increases compared to conventional rocket engines.
 Flight-testing including engine in-flight ignition and operation will be conducted under a Bundeswehr/BAAINBw study contract awarded in April 2023.
-The first flight is scheduled for late 2023.
+Similar to ATHENA, MIRA is licensed for BVLOS operation with a telemetry range of 20 km and is also equipped with a redundant flight termination system (FTS).
+MIRA is the largest and most complex vehicle built and flown by POLARIS to date.
+The total development time from the start of vehicle design until its maiden flight lasted only six and a half months.
+The first flight under turbine power was successfully conducted on 26th of October, 2023, at Peenemünde Airport.
+However, in late February 2024 MIRA was damaged during a runway accident.
+It was decided to not repair the vehicle.
+Instead, two larger and improved vehicles (MIRA II/III) are being built.

 • L = 4.25 m